 The Company's corporate general and administrative expenses averaged approximately \$295,000 per quarter during 2011.
-In the fourth quarter of 2011, \$64,000 was added when we began consolidating the South African operations.
+In the fourth quarter of 2011, \$68,000 was added when we began consolidating the South African operations.
 The Company expects costs to increase as we expand our footprint internationally in 2012.
 Effective October 1, 2011, the Company acquired majority control of the restaurants in South Africa and began consolidating these operations.
 The Company also will share 49% of the profits in our Hooters location opened in January 2012 in Campbelltown, Australia, a suburb of Sydney.

 In addition, the Company has a note with a balance at December 31, 2011 of \$242,964 owed to its bank which is due in August 2013 and a line of credit with its bank with a balance at December 31, 2011 of \$1,165,000 (total available \$2,000,000) due on August 20, 2012.
 We also have convertible notes payable with certain investors with a balance at December 31, 2011 of \$1,625,000 due in the second quarter of 2012.
-The Company plans to continue to use limited partnerships, if the Company's contemplated raise is not completed, to fund its share of costs for additional Hooters restaurants.
+The Company's South African subsidiaries have bank overdraft and term facilities of \$593,928.
+The Company plans to continue to use limited partnerships, if the Company's contemplated raise is not completed or not fully subscribed, to fund its share of costs for additional Hooters restaurants.